 CORTONA, Tuscany, and the choice of rental homes…

-We have a selection of rental villas to suit all tastes and requirements in and around Cortona.
-For example there is a delightful Tuscan villa in the hills nearby called Giusi & Dario’s (sleeps up to 12) where you can taste the same food that Frances Mayes (writer of ‘Under the Tuscan Sun‘) serves at Villa Bramasole, inspired by ‘Giusi’, her Italian friend and culinary mentor, who owns and manages this tastefully decorated villa.
-Then for a larger family party, or carefree group of singles, the ideal solution is our dignified old Cortonese farmhouse called La Certosa (sleeps up to 8) which is within walking distance of Cortona itself.
+We have 3 beautiful vacation villas to suit all tastes and requirements near the lively hilltown of Cortona.
+For example there is a delightful Tuscan villa in the hills nearby called Giusi & Dario’s (main villa sleeps 6 – separate guesthouse sleeps 4) where you can taste the same food that Frances Mayes (writer of ‘Under the Tuscan Sun‘) serves at Villa Bramasole, inspired by ‘Giusi’, her Italian friend and culinary mentor who owns and manages this tastefully decorated villa complex.
+Then for a large family party or carefree group of singles, the ideal solution is a dignified old Cortonese farmhouse called La Certosa (sleeps up to 9) which is within walking distance of Cortona itself.
 This villa has a large pool with breathtaking panoramic views of the Valdichiana.
-But if you are looking absolute peace and tranquility as found in the exquisitely beautiful ‘Conca d’Oro valley nearby (just 8 minutes’ drive from Cortona), you can wine and dine “al fresco” at La Sorgente (sleeps 8) on its panoramic terrace overlooking the Cortona rooftops, how about Pancrazi (sleeps 4), our bright and spacious townhouse just 2 minutes’ walk from the shops and restaurants in the centre if town.
+But if you are looking absolute peace and tranquility as found in the exquisitely beautiful ‘Conca d’Oro valley nearby (just 8 minutes’ drive from Cortona), you can wine and dine “al fresco” at La Sorgente (sleeps 8) on its panoramic terrace overlooking the romantic Cortona hillside.

 Why you’re coming to CORTONA…

-The well-equipped and comfortably furnished Tuscan farmhouses, cottages and apartments listed on this site are a perfect base for visiting the art and architecture of Tuscany and Umbria.
+The well-equipped and comfortably furnished Tuscan farmhouses and cottages listed on this site are a perfect base for visiting the art and architecture of Tuscany and Umbria.
 Located in the peaceful countryside close by, or in the historic centre of Cortona itself, our villas all have inspiring views of the surrounding hills and valleys.
 Whether you come in search of music and art treasures, to celebrate a special anniversary or simply to enjoy good Tuscan food and a relaxing vacation, you are sure to find what you are looking for.
-From the day of your arrival, a local English-speaking caretaker will be available to answer your questions and make you feel at home in the villa of your choice.
+From the day of your arrival, a local English-speaking person will be available to answer your questions and make you feel at home in the villa of your choice.

 Where CORTONA is and what to visit nearby…